o3de/o3de.org/content/docs/user-guide/assets/scene-settings/actors-tab.md

 * Choose the {{< icon browse-edit-select-files.svg >}} **Selection list** button to specify the bones to include in the LOD.

 {{< important >}}
 When deselecting bones in a skeleton LOD, only leaf bones (bones at the end of a bone chain) should be deselected.
-The bones included in a skeleton LOD should correspond to the bones the mesh LOD uses.
+The bones included in a skeleton LOD should correspond to the bones that the mesh LOD uses.
 Do not deselect bones that are in the middle of a chain.

 For example, LODs for a character's hands might follow the scenario below: